jglovier/jglovier.github.io/principles/index.md

 - Shoot straight with people.
 It's far more helpful than trying to preserve feelings.
 But don't be an asshole.
 You can be both kind and considerate, and forthright and honest.
 - If you are prepared to criticize something, be prepared to offer a solution.
 If you don't have a solution, ask a helpful question.
 Sometimes asking the right question is better than proposing a solution.
 - When massive change happens, people lose vision and context; it's really important to help people feel like their work is not being stalled and can still move forward; when context disappears or the environment changes, you need to set a new vision and context as quickly as possible to reduce the entropy that naturally occurs.

-### Design process

-- The first thing that has to come before any meaningful design work is a conversation about the goals that work needs to accomplish.
-Break the problem wide open at the beginning.
-- Start the design process with opportunity sketches in low fidelity to show what a solution could be like apart from UI treatments and hi fidelity comps; this is important because in discussing solutions with others, they need to understand the concept being discussed and not get distracted by completed looking designs.
-- Presentation is really important; sell the idea; sell the experience; from concept, to prototype, to final execution; make it feel like the entire experience has been considered; that will help people experiencing your design or product to feel more confident in it.

 ### Teaching, mentorship, and coaching
 - Tell what, explain why, show how, follow up.